chrisryan91/CheesyStore_PP5/TESTING.md

     quantity = int(request.POST.get('quantity'))
     redirect_url = request.POST.get('redirect_url')

-    # Retrieve the bag from the session - or initialise it.
+    # Retrieve the bag from the session - or initialize it.
     bag = request.session.get('bag', {})

     # If the item exists, update it's quantity.